Biopsy Forceps

 -

 I often tested prototypes in pig stomachs.
 They were cheap and easy to buy.
 This is a depiction of the prototype in the previous slide getting tested.
+It sucked a lot of tissue in!

 -

-While the prototype was able to suck in a lot of tissue, it wasen’t able to cut the tissue well.
+While the prototype was able to suck in a lot of tissue, it wasn’t able to cut the tissue well.
 This inspired me to continue using suction - now I had to find a better way to cut.

 -